 You Give Up Too Easily

-If you weren’t born wealthy, you have to work much harder for your earnings and adopt a strong, steadfast attitude that translates into wealth.
+If you weren’t born rich, you have to work much harder for your earnings and adopt a strong, steadfast attitude that translates into wealth.

 “Look at every successful person across a wide spectrum of industries and activities,” said award-winning marketing advisor John Mulry.
 “All had their obstacles, demons and downfalls, but their desire to succeed and ability to overcome was greater than anything else.
 They were willing to stop at nothing to achieve.”

 Most friends won’t tell you that you’re a quitter.
-That means it’s totally up to you to make the hard call yourself, and that is something only winners do.
+That means it’s totally up to you to make the hard call, and that is something only winners do.

 You Eat Out Too Often

-Just about everyone loves a latte in the morning and lunch with colleagues in the afternoon.
-Meanwhile, your brown-bagging co-worker secretly knows that you’ve just wasted $25.
+Just about everyone loves a Frappuccino in the morning and Chipotle with colleagues in the afternoon.
+Meanwhile, your brown-bagging coworker secretly knows that you’ve just wasted $25.

-Based on 2018 Starbucks menu prices and adding on a conservative 9 percent sales tax, buying a Grande Frappuccino at Starbucks five days a week will set you back about $1,266 per year.
-But back at home, according to site Tough Nickel, it costs at most $1.80 to brew a cup of coffee yourself (and probably even less) — that’s an annual saving of at least $796.
+In a major metro city, buying a Grande Frappuccino at Starbucks five days a week will set you back about $1,315 per year.
+But back at home, it costs as little as 27 cents to brew a cup of coffee yourself — that’s an annual saving of $1,245.

 You Don’t Have a Clear Financial Goal